shivshankardayal/full-website/books/c/source/introduction.rst

       (setq-default TeX-master nil)
       (load "auctex.el" nil t t)
       (load "preview-latex.el" nil t t)

+You can also watch following video which I have prepared and which can serve as an introduction to Emacs and CMake:

+.. youtube:: 4K9C83ZNNAg

 Just copy paste the following program in Emacs and the Make file given after
 that: